Menu

 Beaching necessity

 The views are stunning and the water felt amazingly cool and crisp, but it dropped off pretty severely right from shore which freaked me out.
+We opted not to rent paddleboards or kayaks, but the boathouse at the campground had several options available if we had wanted.
+Next time, I definitely want to rent some kayaks.

 After a perfect afternoon of chip eating, swimming, napping, and enjoying the view, we showered and headed off to explore Page (which we found quite underwhelming).
 We landed at the Dam Bar and Grille, which provided a welcome relief from being in the sun all day, and ice cold beer.
 There are no pictures because we were very disheveled and in need of shade and sustenance 🙂